-Lipid management and Familial Hypercholesterolaemia
+Lipid Optimisation and Familial Hypercholesterolaemia

 The NHS Long Term Plan states that the biggest area where the NHS can save lives over the next 10 years is in reducing the incidence of cardiovascular disease (CVD).
 CVD causes a quarter of all deaths in the UK and is the largest cause of premature mortality in deprived areas.
-Read more about the NHS’s work on CVD.

 The programme is part of a package of work delivered in partnership with the AAC Rapid Uptake Products (RUP) lipid programme which focuses on: High Intensity Statins, Ezetimibe and PCSK9 inhibitors.
 Read more about RUP.